 Here you will find answers to some frequently asked questions about our pole dancing classes.
 If you have other pole dance related questions that are not listed here, please contact us and we will be happy to help you!

-As it is a fitness class, we want you to feel comfortable, so we recommend wearing clothing that you can move freely and comfortably in.
+As it is a fitness class, we recommend wearing clothing that you can move freely and comfortably in.
 Form-fitting shorts and a comfortable t-shirt or tank top are good.
 Leg-warmers or knee pads are also recommended for your comfort; we have these available for purchase at the studio.
 For the warm-up we advise wearing long pants with your shorts underneath, so that you are ready to get on the pole after stretching!

 Also, we know that showing up to a pole dancing class can be daunting as it is a highly visual form of movement.
 Some of our students like to wear fishnets and cheeky booty shorts with red lipstick, some prefer to show up in hoodies and baggy pants with zero make-up, and others are somewhere in between.
 Please know that whatever way you choose to dress will not be judged or critiqued, though if you wear something sparkly it’s highly likely that we will tell you how much we love sparkly things!